 The blade has a Rockwell Hardness rating (HRC) of 62 which means the edge stays noticeably sharper for a longer time.
 This means you won’t have to worry about sharpening it often.
 It is forged with 46 layers of Damascus steel which is legendary for its plasticity, hardness and distinctive patterns.
 The blade will allow foods to be easily and promptly cut with precision.

 The beautiful handle is made with extremely limited European maple burl dyed in a Mediterranean Blue colour and feature a subtle copper ring under the oak bog wood kakumaki (collar of the handle).

-The wood has to be dried for two years before it undergoes the process of stabilisation and colour dying.
+The wood has to be dried for two years before it undergoes the process of stabilisation.
 This ensures the wood is completely waterproof to avoid bacteria growth and is able to last generations.

 The knife’s kakumaki (collar) is made with oak bog wood.
 A wood ranging from 2,500 to 5,000 years in age.
 Its age and living conditions give it a unique character and rich natural colour variation determined by its age.
 Giving you a knife with a rich history.